DrPulse/media-stack/README.md

 **[WIP]**

-Repository for multiple docker-compose files for media stack composed of : Radarr, Sonarr, Deluge, Jackett, Jellyfin.
+Repository for multiple docker-compose files for media stack composed of : Radarr, Sonarr, Deluge, Jackett, Jellyfin, Plex.
 Possible changes : Prowlarr instead of Jackett and Plex instead of Jellyfin.
+Integration of Overseerr.

 This stack is supossed to come with different flavors, with vpn and traefik.

 - [base](docker-compose_base.yml) : Completed, uses ports, no vpn and no reverse proxy
-- [base + vpn](docker-compose_base-vpn.yml) : Not completed, uses ports, vpn and no reverse proxy
+- [base + vpn](docker-compose-base-vpn.yml) : Not completed, uses ports, vpn and no reverse proxy
-- [traefik](docker-compose_traefik.yml) : Not completed, uses reverse proxy and no vpn
+- [traefik](docker-compose-traefik.yml) : Completed, uses reverse proxy and no vpn
-- [traefik + vpn](docker-compose_traefik-vpn.yml) : Not completed, uses reverse proxy and vpn
+- [traefik + vpn](docker-compose-traefik-vpn.yml) : Not completed, uses reverse proxy and vpn

 ## File structure on the host: